Interested in knowing the difference between private vs public cloud computing? Look no further as we will answer the

 However, differences in business needs and priorities have led to the development of different types – or models – of cloud computing.
 The two main models are public cloud and private cloud computing.

-In this post, I‘m going to give a complete, head-to-head comparison of public and private cloud computing.
+In this post, I‘m going to give a complete, head-to-head comparison of private cloud vs public cloud computing.
 We‘ll look at the definition and technical features of each one first.
 Then, we‘ll get into the good stuff – the factors that are really going to impact your business.
 Things like:

 - Legal compliance issues

 Lastly, we will discuss which model is likely best for your business, and why you should get started with cloud now.
 Let‘s get into it!